dcsr-datumo/oeuvres-roud/bulkimport/readme.txt

 FICHES
 --- prepare importExampleFiche.xml
---- export fiches from mysql (export: csv, custom: only fiche_texte)
+--- export fiches from mysql
---- manually correct the CSV
+		- select table 'fiche_texte'
+		- go to tab Export
+		- Custom, CSV: 	columns separated with $ columns enclosed with § columns escaped with lines terminated with AUTO replace NULL with
+						[check] remove carriage return/line feed characters within columns The same parameters should be in the csv.reader function in the python import file f = open('../INPUT_data/fiche_texte.csv')
+						csv_f = csv.reader(f, delimiter='$', quotechar="§")

+--- corrected in DB (fiches fonds-roud/unil.ch).
+Done
+		- [Biblio xxx] with pages inside squared brackets > pages reference moved outside (fiche 114)
-		- mismatched tags (one case only: <i>some text<i/> in hasPublicComment, linea 121 se ordinato per numero fiche).
+		- mismatched tags (one case only: <i>some text<i/> in hasPublicComment, fiche 243).
 This is caused by the HTML editor used in Remplir fiche in fonds-roud.unil.ch
-		- [Biblio xxx, p. ...] move p. outside [Biblio xxx]

-		- dates with missing year (only months and day) not accepted by Knora
+		- fields with richtext that does not have <p> paragraphs, because have been created before the new editor > add <p>
+		- dates, a lot of dates (missing parts, not well formatted, not in the right column)
+		-

+		row14 = date ---> datereadable and datecomputable
+		Inside manuscriptHasDateEstablishedReadable are gathered columns of the DB: datationlist_id, datation, datationcomment Date facciamole per ultime, perché dovremo cambiare cose direttamente nel csv

+RECOMPILE authors (added Heine, Lavater-Sloman, D'Annunzio, Michelangelo, Coccioli, )